NicMcPhee/ice-repos/README.md

   drag Cypress into the picture.
 [I did a little experiment](https://github.com/NicMcPhee/rust-yew-cypress) to convince myself that it's doable, and it totally is, so we'll see.
+- See if I can get some kind of code coverage report, preferably tht can be included in the build checks via GitHub Actions.
 - Deploy the app on [GitHub pages](https://pages.github.com).
-- I don't think there's any
+  I don't think there's any
   reason that this can't work fine as a serverless app, and if that does work then I can make this available to other interested folks (e.g., other instructors, people retiring old organizations)